HUD Public Notices

 REQUEST FOR RELEASE OF FUNDS

-On or about September 12, 2024, the City of Baltimore will submit a request to the US Department of Housing and Urban Development for the release of HOME Investment Partnerships funds under Title II of the Cranston-Gonzalez National Affordable Housing Act of 1990, as amended, and the City of Baltimore will authorize the Housing Authority of Baltimore City (HABC) to submit a request to the US Department of Housing and Urban Development - Public and Indian Housing for the release of Project-based Housing Voucher funds under the U.S. Housing Act of 1937, as amended.
-The Housing Authority of Baltimore City (HABC) will submit a request to the US Department of Housing and Urban Development (HUD) for the release of funds to undertake the renovation of the existing thirty-four units of transitional shelter housing and the creation of fifty-six (56) studio and one bedroom dwelling units supported by PIH/ HABC Project-based Housing Vouchers.
-The HUD PIH funding for the project is as follows: HABC Project-based Housing Vouchers – 56 PBVs.
-Additionally, the City of Baltimore HOME Investment Partnerships Division is supporting the undertaking with HOME American Rescue Plan (ARP) funds in the amount of $1,800,000.
-The total project cost is approximately $40,842,196 from all Federal, State, Local and private sources.
+On or about July 17, 2025, the City of Baltimore will submit a request to the US Department of Housing and Urban Development for the release of HOME Investment Partnerships (ARP) funds under Title II of the Cranston-Gonzalez National Affordable Housing Act of 1990, as amended, and the City of Baltimore will authorize the Housing Authority of Baltimore City (HABC) to submit a request to the US Department of Housing and Urban Development - Public and Indian Housing for the release of Project-based Housing Voucher funds under the U.S. Housing Act of 1937, as amended.
+The Housing Authority of Baltimore City (HABC) will submit a request to the US Department of Housing and Urban Development (HUD) for the release of funds to undertake the creation of eighty-three (83) units of affordable housing (1 BR, 2 BR, 3 BR) supported by PIH/ HABC Project-based Housing Vouchers at the proposed Belvedere Place Apartments, 3101 West Belvedere Avenue (Assembled Lots), Baltimore, MD 21216.
+The HUD funding for the project is as follows: HABC Project-based Housing Vouchers – Eleven (11) PBVs, City of Baltimore HOME Investment Partnerships Division support of the undertaking with HOME American Rescue Plan (ARP) funds in the amount of $2,000,000.
+Additionally, City of Baltimore will authorize the Bridges Community Development Corporation to submit a request to the US Department Housing and Urban Development (HUD) for the release of Community Project Funding (CPF) Grant funds from the Consolidated Appropriations Act FY-2024, Grant Number B-24-CP-MD-1017 in the amount of $500,000.00 to support the undertaking.
+The total project cost is approximately $44,008,201.00 from all Federal, State, Local and private sources.

 FINDING OF NO SIGNIFICANT IMPACT